Water Restoring — Water Damage Restoration

 With over a decade of service in Hickory Hills, we have successfully handled over 250 water damage restoration jobs, including flood recovery, sewer backups, and groundwater intrusion in rural homes.

-Reach our local Hickory Hills crew — call now for emergency response.
+Get our local Hickory Hills crew on the line.
+Call now for emergency response.

 1. Inspection & Moisture Mapping — Thermal imaging and pin-type moisture meters identify the full extent of water intrusion, including hidden moisture in wall cavities, subflooring, and ceiling assemblies that visual inspection alone would miss.